nabeards/feathers-levelup/README.md

 console.log('Feathers Message levelup service running on 127.0.0.1:3030');
 ```

 You can run this example by using `npm start` and going to [localhost:3030/messages](http://localhost:3030/messages).
 You should see an empty array.
-That's because you don't have any messages yet but you now have full CRUD for your new message service!
+That's because you don't have any messages yet but you now have full CRUD for your new message service.

 ## Keys generation and sort order